NOLab/Webpage/index.md

 - **2025-09-25 Congratulations Dorian !!!**

-Dorian Noury succesfully defended his thesis on the "Study of DNA replication dynamics of the polyploid archaeon Haloferax volcanii at the nanometer scale"
+Dorian Noury successfully defended his thesis on the "Study of DNA replication dynamics of the polyploid archaeon Haloferax volcanii at the nanometer scale"
   ![image](https://nolab.github.io/Webpage/images/1759392646677.jpg)

 - **2025-07-15 Paper published :)**